Retirement Saving Tips for Self-Employed Canadians

 Decide How Much to Save

-After you have set aside money for income taxes (you’ll be taxed on your gross income; here are up-to-date Canadian federal tax rates), CPP and EI (you’ll be responsible for both the employer and the employee portions), and the right insurance coverage (like health, life, long-term disability and ADD insurance, which are usually provided by an employer), you’ll need to decide how much to save.
+After you have set aside money for income taxes (you’ll be taxed on your gross income; here are up-to-date Canadian federal tax rates), CPP and EI, and the right insurance coverage (like health, life, long-term disability and ADD insurance, which are usually provided by an employer), you’ll need to decide how much to save.

 As a general rule of thumb, you’ll need about 25 times your anticipated annual income to retire on.
 Note, this is a very simplistic equation and varies by individual lifestyle desires at retirement.